-Trades businesses often engage with contractors to assist with particular jobs like construction work or plumbing.
-These contractors work on site, manage dozens of employees, and operate heavy equipment to make sure projects are completed according to your standards.
+Trades businesses often engage with subcontractors to assist with particular jobs like construction work or plumbing.
+These subcontractors work on site, manage dozens of employees, and operate heavy equipment to make sure projects are completed according to your standards.

 Custom site inspection checklists

 In the past, trades businesses had to create inspection forms for different jobs from scratch, but this is extremely inefficient.
 Not only is the entire process time-consuming, but subcontractors can easily lose track of the health and safety protocols specific to each job.

 Leading contractor compliance platforms fix these problems by establishing a structured routine to workplace risk assessments.
 More specifically, businesses can instantly create inspection forms modelled after official safe work method statements (SWMS) to proactively identify work-related hazards.

 These inspection forms are delivered to subcontractors electronically and are easy to customise based on the job.
 For example, an SWMS inspection form for high-risk construction jobs prompts subcontractors to check for asbestos, falling hazards, and traffic conditions.
 Conversely, concrete subcontractors may also need to complete additional inspections for wet concrete, cement dust, and unstable steel fixtures.
 Workers won’t be able to start and complete jobs in the system unless subcontractors have conducted all the necessary checks and addressed any potential liabilities.
 This goes a long way in ensuring the health and safety of any individual working on site.

 Subcontractor selection and induction

 Most health and safety issues can be avoided by selecting subcontractors and workers who possess the right skills and qualifications for the job.
 After all, a contractor whose expertise lies in exterior home renovations probably won’t be familiar with safety practices specific to plumbing or HVAC installations.